Erasing Self-Supervised Learning Backdoor by Cluster Activation Masking

 \subsection{Analysis of Trigger Attention Maps}

 To further investigate the process of two defenders, PoisonCAM and PatchSearch, we conduct a qualitative analysis of the generated trigger attention maps.
 Both methods generate trigger attention maps for images and select the hottest regions as the candidate triggers.
 PatchSearch adopts Grad-CAM \cite{Selvaraju2017Gradcam} to compute the trigger attention, while we propose a Cluster Activation Masking method in Section \ref{perturbing} to solve this problem.
 Therefore, we visualize the cases of trigger attention maps generated by PoisonCAM and PatchSearch on ImageNet-100 (poison rate 0.5\%) with the target category ``rottweiler" in Figure \ref{fig:Attention}.
 Our method can always accurately locate the backdoor triggers contained in these images, while PatchSearch focuses on more dispersed and maybe irrelevant regions.
+In Figures \ref{fig:Attention_11}, \ref{fig:Attention_12}, \ref{fig:Attention_13}, we visualize more cases of trigger attention maps generated by PoisonCAM and PatchSearch on ImageNet-100 (poison rate $0.5\%$) with the target categories “tabby cat”, “ambulance” and “pickup truck”.
+Our method can always accurately locate the backdoor triggers contained in these images, while PatchSearch focuses on more dispersed and maybe irrelevant regions.
 These results further demonstrate that our PoisionCAM can significantly improve the detection accuracy of the injected backdoor trigger, which is fundamental for defending against SSL backdoor attacks.